avarngeline/Projects/Candy_Distribution_Performance_Report.md

 ![Image](https://github.com/user-attachments/assets/efa3a0cf-c60b-4ad7-a090-6eeab4b9936e)

 The model follows a **star schema** design, where a central fact table connects to multiple dimension tables.
-This structure optimizes query performance and simplifies business analysis.
+This structure optimises query performance and simplifies business analysis.

 **Fact Table**
 - **Candy_Sales**: Contains transactional data such as sales, costs, and gross profit.